When treatment is not approved

 • Sermorelin, PT-141, NAD+, glutathione, GHK-Cu, and methylene blue each raise different questions around labs, blood pressure, cardiovascular history, psychiatric or serotonergic medicines, allergies, route, evidence limits, and pharmacy sourcing.

-• A safer clinic should explain whether the decision is final, temporary, dependent on records or labs, or better handled by a primary-care clinician, specialist, urgent care, or in-person evaluation.
+• A safer clinic should explain whether the decision is final, temporary, dependent on records or labs, limited by pharmacy or state availability, or better handled by a primary-care clinician, specialist, urgent care, or in-person evaluation.

 Records and reassessment